image

 Lecture

-Idea: DiD compares changes over time between a treatment and a control group.
+Diff-in-diff compares changes over time between a treatment and a control group

-Demo: use DiD to estimate whether free school meals improve student test scores.
+Use diff-in-diff to estimate whether free school meals improve student test scores

-Data: UK Education Endowment Foundation (EEF) school trial dataset.
+Online UK Education Endowment Foundation (EEF) school trial dataset

-Code: analyse treatment × post-intervention effects using statsmodels in Python.
+Analyse treatment × post-intervention effects using statsmodels in Python

 Class

-Practice: use DiD to assess how Uber affected taxi employment across UK cities.
+Use diff-in-diff to assess how Uber affected taxi employment across UK cities

-Data: UK Labour Force Survey (LFS) data for taxi drivers before & after Uber entry.
+UK Labour Force Survey (LFS) data for taxi drivers before and after Uber entry

-Code: implement DiD in Python, pandas for data prep, statsmodels for estimation.
+Diff-in-diff in Python, pandas for data prep and statsmodels for estimation.

 Hackathon projects